 3. Celebrate your victories (even the small ones)

-Likewise, you may start to think you don’t really deserve what you want in life because you’not working for it every single second of the day.
+You may start thinking you don’t deserve what you want in life because you’re not working for it every single second of the day.

-However, when I take a moment to look back and see how much I’ve worked for it and all the good things I’ve taken out of it, I feel uplifted.
+However, when I take a moment to look back and see how much I’ve worked for my goals and all victories (of every size) I’ve had, I feel better.

 Ask yourself simple questions like: